 For these reasons ambitious business owners often turn to domain marketplaces to find their website name – it cuts out the limitations to the domains that you can choose, as well as the never-ending searching.

-The final benefit of buying your business-boosting website name from ourselves ties in nicely to our closing tips on how to come up with a website name.
+The final benefit of buying your business-boosting name from ourselves ties in nicely to our closing tips on how to come up with a catchy name.

-How to come up with a website name
+How to come up with a good website brand name

 While we’ve created a step-by-step guide for coming up with a business name, you may want to save yourself some time and a lot of frustration.
 Brandnic is a hub of snappy brand names, which are packaged with a visually striking logo, domain and trademark protection (applicable for brand names priced above $1500).